riceissa/issarice.com/wiki/about-me.md

 Ambivalence about Japan is also an important part of me[^japan]; see Nobel laureate [Ōe Kenzaburō’s speech][oe speech] on the topic.
-I do like the language and its literature, and am fascinated by certain aspects of Japanese society (like [hikikomori](!w) and the [decline in traditional romantic relationships][japan sex]), but cannot stand for instance its emphasis on deference to authority, nor can I tolerate its
+I do like the language and some of its literature and [music](!w Fishmans), and am fascinated by certain aspects of Japanese society (like [hikikomori](!w) and the [decline in traditional romantic relationships][japan sex]), but cannot stand for instance its emphasis on deference to authority, nor can I tolerate its